ugroh/markdown/examples/example.md

 ###### This is an H6

-This is a text paragraph containing an ellipsis ... and followed by a horizontal rule.
+This is a text paragraph containing an ellipsis ... and followed by a thematic break.

 ***